Dempsy/dempsy/README.md

 CEP is really trying to solve a different problem.
 If you have a large stream of data you want to mine by separating it into subsets and executing different analytics on each subset (which can including ignoring entire subsets), then CEP solutions make sense.
 If, however, you’re going to do the same thing to every message then you will be underutilizing the power of CEP.
 Underutilized functionality usually means an increased total cost of ownership, and Dempsy is ALL ABOUT reducing the total cost of ownership for systems that do this type of processing.

-#### Pure Actors Model Frameworks and Languages
+#### Pure Actor Model Frameworks and Languages

-There are several pure ["Actors Model"](http://en.wikipedia.org/wiki/Actor_model) frameworks and languages that have been posed as alternatives for Dempsy.
-Dempsy is not a pure actors model and primarily solves a different problem.
+There are several pure ["Actor Model"](http://en.wikipedia.org/wiki/Actor_model) frameworks and languages that have been posed as alternatives for Dempsy.
+Dempsy is not a pure actor model and primarily solves a different problem.
 As described above Dempsy is primarily a routing mechanism for messages for "fine grained" actors.
-The reason we still (though loosely) call it an "actors model" is because Dempsy supports concurrency the way a typical Actors Model does.
+The reason we still (though loosely) call it an "actor model" is because Dempsy supports concurrency the way a typical Actor Model does.

 #### Other Stream Processors